DefectDojo/django-DefectDojo/docs/content/en/basics/permissions.md

 draft: false
 ---

-{{% notice warning %}}
+{{% alert title="Warning" color="warning" %}}
 The permissions described on this page only become active if you set the ``FEATURE_AUTHORIZATION_V2`` feature flag to ``True``.
 This feature is currently in beta, you should not use it in production environments.
-{{% /notice %}}
+{{% /alert %}}

 Users have different functionality available to them, depending on their system-wide permissions and on the role they have as a member of a particular Product or Product Type.

 ## System-wide permissions

 * Administrators (aka super users) have no limitations in the system.
 They can change all settings, manage users  and have read and write access to all data.
-* Staff users can add Product Types and Products, and have access to data according to their role in a Product or Product Type.
-There is a parameter in the settings (AUTHORIZATION_STAFF_OVERRIDE) to give staff users full access to all Products and Product Types.
+* Staff users can add Product Types, and have access to data according to their role in a Product or Product Type.
+There is the parameter `AUTHORIZATION_STAFF_OVERRIDE` in the settings to give staff users full access to all Products and Product Types.
 * Guest users have limited functionality available.
-They cannot add Product Types or Products and have only read permission for Products or Product Types.
+They cannot add Product Types but have access to data according to their role in a Product or Product Type

 ## Product and Product Type permissions